[wurds]: The visual effects used in the music video for “Words” were unusual for the time, making it popular on the fledgeling cable TV channel MTV.

 Vårdare: This is you.
 Usually seen in blue and black shoes (sneakers or boots).
 Usually seen in groups (normally with people on your floor) you are normally not so happy to be there (You wish you had a job that paid more) and you hate meetings (why not?
 Your APT is hijacked by your kvinsp) and you usually need coffee to get through your day.

 Working at the absolute minimum: Something you are all too familiar with.
-This means that there are no extra persons working on the floor and you have to stretch out your resources to an absolute full capacity, think having 20 kr and trying to feed a family of 5 dinner.
+This means that there are no extra persons working on the floor and you have to stretch out your resources to absolute full capacity, think to have 20 kr and trying to feed a family of 5 dinner.